50054-cdpa/cohort_probs/fp_applicative_monad/fp_applicative_monad_problem.md

 ## Exercise 5

-Continue from the previouse quesiton,
+Continue from the previouse question,

 ```scala
 type MkM = [S] =>> [A] =>> Mk[S,A]